faycal-gh/faycal-gh/README.md

 - 19 Years Old 24/06 :birthday: :tada:

 **My skills 💻:**
-- Web/Android Developer from Algeria 	:algeria:
+- Algerian Developer 🧑‍💻	:algeria:
-- I Code with Java/Python and PHP
+- I Code with Java/Python and JavaScript

 **What I do**
 - 📰  Self-learning to develop my programming skills